bingoohuang/idworker/README.md

 ## Rationale

-And I have to confess that the orignial idea is from [twitter snowflake](https://github.com/twitter/snowflake).
+I have to confess that the orignial idea is from [twitter snowflake](https://github.com/twitter/snowflake).

 Within one process, we are of course sure it is simple to make all IDs generated unique.
 But within multiple processes on the one host, or even on multiple hosts, how to guarentee such global uniqueness?